gitsofaryan/Immedicure_assignment/README.md

 # ImmmediCure - Doctor Recommendation System
 <br>
-Immedicure is a platform that helps you find the best doctors near you.
+Immedicure is a platform is an doctor recommendation platform that help you find best doctor according your Symptoms and Location.
+It is promarily focused on finding doctors from from inida.

 ## Features
 - Find the best doctors near you